 C&C is required by definition and failure is not an option.
 C&C simplifies and synthesizes key issues in the global diplomatic effort and makes an effective compromise achievable.
 Resisting this before the fact increases the likelihood of failure.
 Recognising this before the fact increases the chances of success.
-As the UNFCCC Secreariat now openly says, "[GHG] stabilization inevitably requires Contraction and Convergence."

-So all efforts at the UNFCCC, such the Kyoto Protocol, JI, CDM, renewable-energy-development, efficiency-gains, emissions trading, sink protection and the US Byrd Hagel Resolution are therefore already shaping the UNFCCC into becoming the "United Nations Framework Convention for Contraction & Convergence".
+So all efforts at the the UNFCCC, such the Kyoto Protocol, JI, CDM, renewable-energy-development, efficiency-gains, emissions trading, sink protection and the US Byrd Hagel Resolution are therefore already shaping the UNFCCC into becoming the "United Nations Framework Convention for Contraction & Convergence".